-After starting Jeff in July 2016, I first began working with the data in recount to build predictors capable of accurately predicting critical phenotype information from gene expression .
-I have begun to use the predictions to improve analyses and better understand expression in humans.
+I also worked with the data in recount to build predictors capable of accurately predicting critical phenotype information from gene expression, These predictions have been used to improve analyses and better understand expression in humans.

 I received my Ph.D. in human genetics from the Institute of Genetic Medicine at the Johns Hopkins University School of Medicine.
 In Dan Arking’s lab I focused on improving our understanding of autism.
 To do this, I used post-mortem cortical brain samples from autism cases and controls to study alterations in gene expression and methylation.